 - I. Any employee shall be entitled to illness-or-injury-in-line-of-duty leave for a period not to exceed ten (10) working days per fiscal year when he/she has to be absent from work because of a personal injury received in the discharge of his/her duties or because of illness from any contagious or infectious disease contracted in the performance of his/her duties.
 Illness-in-line-of-duty leave is intended to deal with the illnesses normally known as childhood diseases, such as mumps, measles, and chicken pox.
 This leave does not include normal adult illnesses, such as colds and influenza.
 This leave is noncumulative. - II.
 In order to be considered for injury-in-line-of-duty leave, the following conditions shall be met: - A. The employee must provide written testimony or evidence that his/her injury was received in the line of duty. - B. The employee must supply a letter from a medical doctor who treated the patient, stating that in his/her opinion, there is a strong probability that the illness was contracted at the work site. - C. The employee must file a written claim as outlined below. - D. The employee must complete a drug test with negative results. - III.
 Leave for any employee, as prescribed by law, shall be authorized for a total not to exceed ten (10) working days during any school fiscal year for an illness contracted or an injury sustained in the line of duty.
-The employee granted such leave is entitled to full pay status for a period not to exceed ten (10) working days.
-If the employee is unable to resume work at the end of a ten (10) working day period, he/she may elect to use accrued sick leave and receive salary payments. - IV.
+The employee granted such leave is entitled to full pay status for a period not to exceed ten (10) working days. - IV.
 It is the goal of the Board to avoid whenever possible lost time due to injuries.
 In the event of a lost-time injury, the goal is to return the employee to productive employment as soon as possible.
 Guidelines for returning employees to productive employment on a temporary and long-term basis can be found in the procedures manual.